Research

 How do citizens form attitudes toward foreign policy issues?
 Understanding public opinion in this area is important for assessing the democratic legitimacy of foreign policies and because public opinion influences elite behavior and decision making.
 To avoid jeopardizing their popularity ratings, democratic governments pay attention to public opinion, in particular when issues are politicized, i.e. when they are salient and contested in domestic politics.

-My work in this field focuses on how general postures and context-specific beliefs interact in shaping attitudes toward specific foreign policies.
+My work in this field focuses on how general postures and context-specific beliefs interact in shaping attitudes toward specific foreign policies, including collective defence, military interventions, arms deliveries and economic sanctions (here).
 I have (co-)authored two books on these topics (here and here) as well as numerous journal articles, which have appeared in leading outlets such as the European Journal of Political Research (here), Journal of Conflict Resolution (here), Review of International Political Economy (here), and Public Opinion Quarterly (here).

 1200px-Logo_Volkswagenstiftung.svg